Yaz1501/BehindTheType/_posts/2020-10-11-font-analysis.md

 ![Verdana font](../uploads/unknown-1.png "Verdana font")

 As screens increased in resolution the pixel matter was less of an issue.
 However, san-serif fonts remain a good option for screen content, specially headings and bigger text.
-Sans-serifs fonts usually have a low contrast, meaning the thickness of the lines are constant with different characters.
+Sans-serifs typefaces usually have a low contrast, meaning the thickness of the lines are constant within different characters.
 This allows the reader to distinguish more easily between characters.
 They are considered to be harder to read in print, as they look more like blocks and don’t have the serifs allowing for flow.
 So, nowadays, they are most often used for short text components, in which they are very effective.

 ### What type should you choose